YanickT/Library/README.md

 Library is a simple tool to structure papers and their connections.

 It is developed while my master thesis preparing, and was born by the urge to structure the papers I am currently reading.
+An example image can be seen below.
+The titles of the articles were blurred out after taking the image.
 ![Example image](images/example.png)

 ## Requirements